tonyhuangii/learninggit/readme.txt

-git is a vesion control system. git is a free software.
+git is a distributed vesion control system. git is a free software.